MatthiasEschhold/hexacleanws/docs/docs/lab5/lab5.md

       Adapt the orchestration within the method <i>findByVin</i> of <i>VehicleQueryService</i>
    </li>
    <li>
-      Fix the compilation erros in existing unit tests
+      Fix the compilation errors in existing unit tests
    </li>
 </ol>